AayushDoshi/Courier-Management-System-using-MySQL/README.md

 3. Open the `courier_management_system.sql` file in MySQL Workbench.
 4. Run the file to create the database and tables.
 5. You can now start querying the data using SQL.

-## License

-This database is released under the MIT License.
-Feel free to use it for any purpose, commercial or non-commercial.